- Residential Property Review

 All property owners have the right to a review of their property assessment.
 The process by which assessments may be challenged involves the following:

 - Informal Hearing: The Town of Greece will hold informal hearings to provide an opportunity for home owners to discuss their assessment.
-These hearings take place annually from January through March.
+These hearings take place annually from January to March.
 Call the assessor's office to make your appointment.
 In preparation for an informal hearing please reference Residential Property Review form linked above.

 - Formal Grievance Process: For a formal review of your assessment, with the Board of Assessment Review, you will be required to complete and file a Form RP-524, which is linked above.
 Forms will also be available at the Assessor's Office in the Greece Town Hall and online at www.tax.ny.gov after May 1st.
 To be assured of a timely appointment, your application should be filed three business days prior to Grievance Day, the fourth Tuesday of May, however may be submitted up to this date.
 Your form will be reviewed by the Board of Assessment Review (BAR), an objective body of officers empowered to hear and determine complaints in relation to assessments.
 You will be notified by mail of the BAR's decision.
 You must file a Grievance in order to file a SCAR petition.